Foster Mother Joy Heaven Charged with Murder of Emily Meno in July 2010, Kent County, Michigan.

 Common sense may suggest that these homes are a liability to the Ministry and have no value to "child protection" workers.
 In fact, bad foster homes are often used to beat parents into submission.
 Few parents could bear to see the pain, the unexplained wounds and the poor living standard their children suffered in care.
 Defiant parents will become submissive when their children are placed in bad homes.
 Many are willing to admit whatever "child protection" workers want them to admit to get their children out of these homes.
 Of course, many end up losing their children permanently.

-3. At times, there are conflicts of various nature between "child protection" workers and foster parents.
+• Not every foster parents agree with what child protection workers do.
+At times, there are conflicts of various nature between child protection workers and foster parents.
 We have been approached by some foster parents who wish to share their grievances.
 Like punishing birth parents, removing children from foster parents is often used as a weapon to exact financial punishment on those who dare to say no to these powerful bureaucrats.
+Disobedient foster parents will soon lose their business.
+Children in their care will be given to those who say yes all the times and do everything demanded by their masters.
+This may include calling parents to provoke a fight on the phone and record the conversation as evidence of anger control problem.

-4. Location of foster home has been discovered by birth parents, often disclosed by children during supervised visits.
+• Location of foster home may have been compromised by birth parents, often disclosed by removed children during supervised visits.
 Despite whether parents have done anything to recover their kidnapped children, this is considered a serious security risk.
-A typical response from MCFD is applying for a restraining order prohibiting parents to approach the foster home, suspension of supervised visitation and phone access, move children farther away.
+A typical response from MCFD is to apply for a restraining order prohibiting parents to approach the foster home, suspension of supervised visitation and phone access and move children to a different foster home.

-If "child protection" workers are serving their intended purposes of helping and developing families in need, why would they expect their clients (as parents are often called) to pose any risk to them or to their partners in child protection industry.
+If child protection workers are serving their alleged purposes of helping and developing families in need, why would they expect their clients (as parents are often called) to pose any risk to them or to their partners in child protection industry?

-Of course, there are legitimate reasons for moving children, such as foster home closure and foster parents retirement, at odd times.
-It is noteworthy to mention that when challenged on shuffling children in court, judges seldom make a binding order to oblige "child protection" workers to keep children in a continuous and stable environment.
+Of course, there are other reasons for moving children from home to home, such as foster home closure and foster parents retirement, at odd times.
+It is noteworthy to mention that when challenged on shuffling children in court, judges seldom make a binding order to oblige child protection workers to keep children in a continuous and stable environment as required by law.
 Inadvertently or not, the judiciary fails to honor the spirit of law, in particular, Section 4(1)(c) of CFCSA.

-Furthermore, some foster parents are so subservient that they are prepared to do whatever it takes to please "child protection" workers who have the power to broker foster care business to whoever they see fit.
+Furthermore, some foster parents are so subservient that they are prepared to do whatever it takes to please child protection workers who have the power to broker foster care business to whoever they see fit.
 We have witnessed one foster mother who phoned birth parent, provoked a fight and recorded the conversation as evidence to support the Ministry's custody application.
-We are unsure whether she did this on her own accord to please "child protection" workers or on order from them.
+We are unsure whether she did this on her own accord to please child protection workers or on order from them.
 Money talks and conscience is often secondary.
-The lawsuit against the government from former foster mother Teresa Iezzi below supports the foregoing.
+The lawsuit against the government from former foster mother Teresa Iezzi below speaks to this effect.

 Teresa Iezzi 1 State-sponsored child removal activities expose taxpayers to lawsuits and contingent liabilities.
 Sometimes, MCFD's foster parents could end up suing MCFD (to be more precise taxpayers) for damages.
 A former foster parent in Burnaby, British Columbia, Teresa Iezzi, went public to The Province on May 11, 2009, just one day before the provincial election.
 She alleged that she contracted Hepatitis C from an attack of foster child under her care and her foster parenting contract was terminated by MCFD as a result of this.
 She is seeking apology and financial compensation of an unspecified amount from MCFD.
 It is noteworthy to remark that she was earning $7,500 per month, which was her main source of income while fostering children removed by MCFD.
 Assuming that her income was the same at the onset of her fostering business 22 years ago, she had earned $1,980,000 from taxpayers.